Dual Credit at-a-Glance

 To be eligible for Dual Credit you must:

-Be enrolled in high school with an agreement with Lone Star College;
+- Be enrolled in public or private high school or in a homeschool (under the age of 21) with an agreement with Lone Star College;

-Obtain approval from the high school designee for dual credit enrollment;
+- Obtain approval from the high school designee and parent/guardian for dual credit enrollment;

 Dual Credit Costs

 - Lone Star College charges a reduced tuition rate (the price you pay for class by credit hours) for dual credit courses.
 Students only pay for tuition and textbooks.

 - Initial test fee for the Texas Success Initiative (TSI) Assessment is waived for dual credit students.
 Retests are $10 per section.

 - Textbooks and other instructional materials may be purchased from the campus bookstore in new, used, rental, or e-book formats if required for the dual credit course enrollment.
 If the course is offered on the high school campus, ask your dual credit counselor or designee if your ISD provides textbooks.

 Registration for Dual Credit Courses

 Students must demonstrate Texas Success Initiative (TSI) compliance and/or have taken an approved assessment test.